Edited by: Keri Stooksbury

 Delta Comfort+ Benefits in Detail

 Delta Comfort+ comes with several extra benefits to help enhance the travel experience.
-While some people will get upgraded into Delta Comfort+ for free, depending on their elite status, and others will pay, the benefits remain the same no matter how you choose to secure one of these seats.
+While some people will get upgraded into Delta Comfort+ for free, depending on their elite status, and others will pay, the benefits remain the same no matter how you secure one of these seats.

 While you won’t be the very first folks to board the plane, you will be able to board before most Main Cabin passengers, allowing you to settle in and stow your items without a mad rush trampling you.